ubco-W2022T1-cosc301/group13/images/README.md

 # Images Folder

-- `images` - You can place all images here to keep the repository clean.
-To see how to use images, refer to the main `README.md` in the root directory.
+- `images` - In this folder, we will have images like the images of graphs and other visual data to support our analysis.
+This place will be useful because it will keep the rest of the repository not overcrowded.